 ~7-14 business days by mail. ~3-5 business days by fax, in-person, or online. ~1-3 business days if you file online and pay the $25 expedite fee.

 Hawaii Statutes - Chapter 414: Hawaii Business Corporation Act.
 Refer to Table of Contents for help navigating the Act.

 Other Helpful Hawaii Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Hawaii.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One or more required.